The Jan Vishwas (Amendment of Provisions) Bill, 2023

 Changes in Grievance Redressal Mechanisms

-Have the authority to summon individuals for providing evidence
+- These officers will have the authority to summon individuals for providing evidence.

 Compounding of Offences

-Compounding allows offenders to settle cases by paying a prescribed fee or penalty without a lengthy legal process
+- Compounding will allow offenders to settle cases by paying a prescribed fee or penalty without going through a lengthy legal process.

 Periodic Revision of Fines and Penalties